Trump Decries His Foundation's Closure, Overstating Its Giving

 In fact, the two largest donors were professional wrestling magnates Vince and Linda McMahon, who gave $5 million to the foundation from 2007 until 2009.
 Trump has nominated Linda McMahon to lead the Small Business Administration.

 And as Fahrenthold reported during the campaign, not all of the money was solely for charitable purposes.
 In many cases, spending benefited Trump and his business interests.
-Trump used his foundation's money to buy a six-foot-tall portrait of himself for $20,000, and had earlier bought another portrait for $10,000, the Post's reporting showed.
+Trump used his foundation's money to buy a 6-foot-tall portrait of himself for $20,000, and had earlier bought another portrait for $10,000, the Post's reporting showed.
 He also used the foundation's money to buy an autographed Tim Tebow Denver Broncos helmet for $12,000.

 Trump tapped his foundation to help settle lawsuits for his businesses.
 In one case, Palm Beach, Fla., agreed to forgive fines for Trump's Mar-a-Lago Club if he made a $100,000 donation to a veterans' charity.
 In another instance, Trump settled a case involving one of his New York golf courses to make a $158,000 donation to a charity of the plaintiff's choosing.